 One of the most important techniques for effectively communicating content is the use of typographic hierarchy.
 There are a few basic methods for establishing typographic hierarchy in your course:

 - Size – Increasing text size is the easiest and most common method for establishing hierarchy.

 - Weight – Simply using a bolder weight of a font can help isolate content.

 - Color – Using color can also add emphasis and increased weight to type.
 Generally speaking; warm colors (reds, orange, browns) will have more pop while cool colors (blues, purples, grays) will recede.

-- Position – How test rests in a layout next in relationship to other text can establish hierarchy.
+- Position – How the test rests in a layout next in relation to other text can establish hierarchy.